mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 Before tokenizing the text, the `### Response` part is also appended to the string outside of this function, after which, we want the model to finish the sentence.
 For a full implementation, see the `InstructionDataset` class in [`data.py`](https://github.com/mohummedalee/instruction-tuning-gemma-2b/blob/0745c64689b1334485b0b525264366361c9f5d7d/scripts/data.py#L5C7-L5C25).

-Here's the function I use to load and prepare train-test splits for this exercise.
-For the following fine-tuning task, I combine the Alpaca dataset with the [`instruction-data.json`](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/01_main-chapter-code/instruction-data.json) file from Raschka's repo.
+**Splitting the dataset.** For this post, I combine the Alpaca dataset with the [`instruction-data.json`](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/01_main-chapter-code/instruction-data.json) file from Raschka's repo.
+Here's the function I use to load and prepare train-test splits for this exercise:

 ```
 import json